MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xboxservices-config.md

 ms.localizationpriority: medium
 ---

-# XboxServices.config file description
+# The XboxServices.config file

-When you develop an Xbox Live enabled UWP game, your project must include an XboxServices.config file.
-This file enables the Xbox Live SDK to associate your game with your Partner Center app and your Xbox Live services configuration.
-This file contains a JSON object that details information such as the service configuration ID, title ID, etc.
+When you develop an Xbox Live enabled UWP game, your project must include an `XboxServices.config` file.
+The `XboxServices.config` file enables the Xbox Live SDK to associate your game with your Partner Center app and your Xbox Live services configuration.

+This file contains a JSON object that details information such as the service configuration ID and the title ID.

-If you are using Unity to design an Xbox Live Creators Program game by using the Xbox Live plug-in, this file is automatically created for you by the Xbox Live Association Wizard.
+If you are using Unity to design an Xbox Live Creators Program game by using the Xbox Live plug-in, the `XboxServices.config` file is automatically created for you by the Xbox Live Association Wizard.

 ## XboxServices.config fields